What is it?

 PadovArts Academy is a performance-based international training center where play and exploration are combined with a rigorous physical program.
 The body and gesture are placed at the centre of this creative process.

-An evolution of The School for Theatre Creators, the Academy was founded by Paola Coletto, one of only forty students in the world to have completed the pedagogical program as a teaching specialist under the French teacher Jacques Lecoq in Paris.
+PadovArts Academy is a collaboration between The School for Theatre Creators and Barabao Teatro, a professional touring company based in Padova.
+Paola Coletto, pedagogical director of the Academy, is one of only forty students in the world to have completed the pedagogical program as a teaching specialist under the Master teacher Jacques Lecoq in Paris.